rg-3/screenshot.js/README.md

 * Store screenshots in temporary browser memory.

-* Open screenshots in a new tab, save them to disk, copy them to the clipboard
+* Open screenshots in a new tab.

-  and delete them from temporary browser memory.
+* Save screenshots to disk.

-* Select the number of screenshots stored in temporary browser memory.
+* Copy screenshots to the clipboard.

-  (Default is 4).
+* Delete screenshots from temporary browser memory.

-* Select between capturing videos at their natural size or at their visible size.
+* Choose the number of screenshots stored in temporary browser memory.

-  (Default is visible size)
+* Choose between capturing videos at their natural size or at their visible size.

 ## Screenshots